klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip17.md

 The `caver.kct.kip17` inherits [caver.contract](../caver.contract.md) to implement the KIP-17 token contract.
 The `caver.kct.kip17` holds the same properties of `caver.contract` whereas there are additional methods to implement extra features.
 This section only introduces the newly added bound methods of the `caver.kct.kip17`.

-The code that implements KIP-17 for caver-js is available on the [caver-js Github Repo](https://github.com/klaytn/caver-js/tree/dev/packages/caver-kct/src/contract/token/KIP17).
+The code that implements KIP-17 for caver-js is available on the [Klaytn Contracts Github Repo](https://github.com/klaytn/klaytn-contracts/tree/master/contracts/token/KIP17).

 For more information about KIP-17, see [Klaytn Improvement Proposals](https://kips.klaytn.com/KIPs/kip-17).